s01042/SimpleWebComponent/README.md

 When on travel, i want to collect geolocation data, enrich them with weather data of my actual location and some short message.
 For weather data i will consume a webservice.
 I then want to backup this collected data locally on the device.
 The app should be robust enough to be usable even in remote areas with no internet connection.
 The failing of a web service call should not break the entire app.
 So some error handling and fallback is required.
 The most valuable informations are my geolocation and the short message which i want to record and collect under all circumstances.
 If a network connection is available i want to be able to post the locally collected data to my Google Drive.
 Let's call this app **GPSLogger**.

 There will be a corresponding Website to this GPSLogger.
+It will call it **anyplace**.
 This site will simply fetch the serialized data from my Google Drive and visualize the stages of my travel on a simple map.
 So friends and family can be informed about my location and wellbeing.

 ## My web components

 I built my first simple web components with plain vanilla Javascript.
-It is really nothing special but it shows the basic structure of a web component.
+I like to get my feet wet and learn some basic stuff about a technology before i use a framework, that hides some of the complexity from me.
+I believe that i can then better understand what such a framework is aiming for and how it eases my work.
+My components are really nothing special but they show me the basic structure of a web component.

 I used html attributes to 'transfer' (or bind) data to the component.
 I used 'encapsulated' css to style the component.
 I used eventhandlers to establish interaction with the component.